submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 }

 type GlobalIngressIPSpec struct {
-    // TypeOfObject can be ClusterIPService or a Pod TypeOfObject string `json:"typeOfObject"`
+    // TargetType can be ClusterIPService or a Pod Target TargetType `json:"target"`

-    // If the TypeOfObject points to a Pod that belongs to a Headless Service, it uses the
+    // If the TargetType points to a Pod that belongs to a Headless Service, it uses the
     // name of the corresponding Service.
     // +Optional
     ServiceName string `json:"serviceName,omitempty"`